dweath411/Predictive-Modeling-Project/README.md

 For this project, I used an already preprocessed data set, which will be uploaded.
 The raw data can be found here: https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data

+The training, test, and predictions csv files can be found in the repository.